-- dealers in securities or currencies; - traders in securities, commodities or currencies; - U.S. holders (as defined herein) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other risk reduction transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, insurance companies and other financial institutions; - regulated investment companies and real estate investment trusts; - persons subject to the alternative minimum tax; - tax-exempt organizations;
+- · dealers in securities or currencies; - · traders in securities, commodities or currencies; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other risk reduction transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - · banks, insurance companies and other financial institutions; - · regulated investment companies and real estate investment trusts; - · persons subject to the alternative minimum tax; - tax-exempt organizations; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - persons subject to special tax accounting rules as a result of any item of gross income with respect to the notes being taken into account in an applicable financial statement; - · partnerships, S corporations or other pass-through entities; and - persons deemed to sell the notes under the constructive sale provisions of the Code.